Bendix Electrojector

-The Bendix Electrojector is an electronically controlled manifold injection (EFI) system developed and made by Bendix Corporation.
+The Bendix Electrojector is an electronically controlled multi-point manifold injection (EFI) fuel injection system developed and made by Bendix Corporation.
 In 1957, American Motors (AMC) offered the Electrojector as an option in some of their cars; Chrysler followed in 1958.
 However, it proved to be an unreliable system that was soon replaced by conventional carburetors.
-The Electrojector patents were then sold to German car component supplier Bosch, who developed the Electrojctor into a functioning system, the Bosch D-Jetronic, introduced in 1967.
+The Electrojector patents were then sold to German car component supplier Bosch, who developed the Electrojector into a functioning system, the Bosch D-Jetronic, introduced in 1967.

 Description

-The Electrojector is an electronically controlled multi-point injection system that has an analogue engine control unit, the so-called "modulator" that uses the intake manifold vacuum and the engine speed for metering the right amount of fuel.
+The Electrojector is an electronically controlled multi-point fuel injection system that has an analogue engine control unit, the so-called "modulator" that uses the intake manifold vacuum and the engine speed for metering the right amount of fuel.
 The fuel is injected intermittently, and with a constant pressure of 1.4 kp/cm2.
 The injectors are spring-loaded active injectors, actuated by a modulator-controlled electromagnet.
 Pulse-width modulation is used to change the amount of injected fuel: since the injection pressure is constant, the fuel amount can only be changed by increasing or decreasing the injection pulse duration.
 The modulator receives the injection pulse from an injection pulse generator that rotates in sync with the ignition distributor.
 The modulator converts the injection pulse into a correct injection signal for each fuel injector primarily by using the intake manifold and crankshaft speed sensor signals.
 It uses analogue transistor technology (i. e. no microprocessor) to do so.
 The system also supports setting the correct idle speed, mixture enrichment, and coolant temperature using additional resistors in the modulator.